-Sacramento County zoning ordinances determine if you can keep chickens or roosters on your property in the unincorporated areas of Sacramento County.
-These can be found within the Sacramento County Zoning Code.
+Sacramento County Zoning Code Ordinances determine if you can keep chickens or roosters on your property in the unincorporated areas of Sacramento County.

-Counties adopt zoning ordinance (rules) to designate how land can be used.
-Zoning ordinances are designed to protect property owner rights and private property values by ensuring standards for public health, safety and welfare are in place.
+Counties adopt zoning ordinance (rules) to designate how land can be used and are designed to protect property owner rights and private property values by ensuring standards for public health, safety, and welfare are in place.
 For many property owners, zoning's primary benefit is ensuring that potentially harmful, incompatible uses of neighboring properties will not threaten the value of their properties and their legitimate uses.

-Can I keep chickens or roosters on my residential zoned property for personal use or consumption?
+Can I keep chickens or roosters on my residential zoned property?

 Why chickens and/or roosters are considered a problem?

 Chickens and/or roosters can disturb the peace and quiet of a neighborhood and strain relationships with neighbors.
 They can cause noise, odors, and attract flies and other nuisance insects.
 They make it difficult for neighbors to spend time in their yards, noise can disturb their sleep, odors force people to keep windows closed, and interferes with the enjoyment of their homes.

 If you have any questions regarding the county zoning codes, please contact the Planning Department Public Information Office at (916) 874-6221 or email at